 UPDATE October 2023: A few days ago, a friend awared me about a script that generates OpenVPN config files for RiseUp from the Bitmask database, so I got inspired and decided to update this.
-It also got big enough that I felt it deserved being split from Ninja's guide to the Internet.
-Anyway, this guide will teach you why you should encapsulate all your Internet traffic in a VPN tunnel, and then teach you how to do it.
+This guide will teach you why you should encapsulate all your Internet traffic inside a VPN tunnel, and then teach you how to do it.
 So let's go:

 Why even bother with a VPN?
 Imagine having a "citizen identification number" engraved on your forehead.
 This number would be recorded by CCTV every time you left the house and by every subsequent CCTV camera you encountered.
 And so, whoever operated the cameras would be able to know what you did and when; assuming they cooperated, a file on your entire life could be generated.
 Imagine the power it gives someone; anything you've ever done could be used against you in any place you visited, to give you a different (worse) service or outright deny you entrance.
 Now imagine that whoever operated the cameras also had access to entities that could fine or arrest you for anything found in the footage, and it's obvious you couldn't ever feel comfortable doing anything ever again.